kirklange/kirklange.github.io/about.md

 #### *Walla Walla, WA*
 - C++ software development of <a target="_blank" href="http://github.com/johnastratton/DelayDifferentialEqnSimulator">gene regulation network simulation</a>
 - Optimized simulation runtime by 20%
-- Automated simulation per-model-recompilation with CMake
+- Automated simulation per-model recompilation with CMake
 - Refactored codebase with emphasis on mondularity and configurability
 - Implemented file and command-line I/O classes for logging and configuration
 - Monthly, formal presentations to the CS department on progress and results